naomi19s26/Movie_app/README.md

 Submitted by: Naomi Enogieru

-**Name of your app** is a movie browsing app that allows users to browse movies currently playing in theaters.
+Flixster app is a movie browsing app that allows users to browse movies currently playing in theaters.

 Time spent: 8 hours spent in total